How To Edit This Site

 - Fork the repo

-- Edit the files in the folder
+- Edit the files you want

 - Commit to your fork